-Let’s start at the beginning.
-January to March is the rainy season in Mozambique and it’s a typical southern Africa rainy season with steamy (and rather unpredictable) thunderstorms, and high humidity.
+The start of the year rolls in with the rainy season in Mozambique and it’s a typical southern Africa rainy season with steamy (and rather unpredictable) thunderstorms, and high humidity.
 It’s hot, and you might not have those picture-perfect Indian Ocean days (but you could – it’s the luck of the draw here), however prices are low and the water is a tropical 28 degrees for top-notch diving.

-June to September is Mozambique’s dry season.
-There shouldn’t be any rain and temperatures are good – think highs of 30 during the day but a light duvet to snuggle up in the evenings.
-This has always been known as the ‘best’ time to travel, and the weather is indeed practically perfect for beach-lounging, but (be warned!), prices can be high.
-June to October is also the best time to combine a Mozambique holiday with a safari in either East or Southern Africa, as it’s dry season all round and prime game-viewing time.
-Have a look at A Tropical Touch for inspiration in Zimbabwe and Mozambique, or design your own trip in Tanzania’s Ruaha and Selous before flying to the Quirimbas.
+The lovely long stretch is Mozambique’s dry season.
+There shouldn’t be any rain and temperatures are good – think highs of 30 during the day but having a light duvet to snuggle up in the evenings.
+This has always been known as the ‘best’ time to visit Mozambique, and the weather is indeed practically perfect for beach-lounging, but (be warned!), prices can be high.
+June to September is also the best time to combine a Mozambique holiday with a safari in either East or Southern Africa, as it’s dry season all round and prime game-viewing time.
+Combine the best of everything with our ‘South Africa’s classic bush, beach & city escape‘ taking you from Cape Town, to the winelands, onto the Kruger before finishing in beautiful Bazaruto.
+Or design your own trip in Tanzania’s Ruaha and Selous before flying to the Quirimbas – the possibilities are endless.

 Lastly, Mozambique’s coastline is long – 2000 kilometres to be precise – but weather and climate patterns actually don’t differ that much from the north to the south.
 The rains tend to start earlier and hang around a little longer in the north (around the Quirimbas) but nothing dramatic, and the beginning of the best time to visit is still April/May, right through to November.
 Now you know the best time to visit Mozambique, what are you waiting for?